 Some days Kandy’s skies seem perpetually bruised, with stubborn mist clinging to the hills surrounding the city’s beautiful centrepiece lake.
-Delicate hill-country breezes impel the mist to gently part, revealing colourful houses and hotels amid Kandy’s improbable forested halo.
-In the centre of town, three-wheelers careen around slippery corners, raising a soft spray that threatens the softer silk of the colourful saris worn by local women.
+Delicate hill-country breezes impel the mist to gently part, revealing colourful houses amid Kandy’s improbable forested halo.
+In the centre of town, three-wheelers careen around slippery corners, raising a soft spray that threatens the silk saris worn by local women.
 Here’s a city that looks good even when it’s raining.

 And when the drizzle subsides, cobalt-blue skies reveal a city of imposing colonial-era and Kandyan architecture, none more impressive than the Temple of the Sacred Tooth Relic, one of Buddhism's most sacred shrines.